International Code Council: Overview

 A large portion of the International Building Code deals with fire prevention.
 It differs from the related International Fire Code in that the IBC addresses fire prevention in regard to construction and design and the fire code addresses fire prevention in regard to the operation of a completed and occupied building.
 For example, the building code sets criteria for the number, size and location of exits in the design of a building while the fire code requires the exits of a completed and occupied building to be unblocked.
 The building code also deals with access for the disabled and structural stability (including earthquakes).
 The International Building Code applies to all structures in areas where it is adopted, except for one and two family dwellings (see International Residential Code).

-Parts of the code reference other codes including the International Plumbing Code, the International Mechanical Code, the National Electric Code, and various National Fire Protection Association standards.
+Parts of the code reference other codes including the International Plumbing Code, the International Mechanical Code, the National Electrical Code, and various National Fire Protection Association standards.
 Therefore, if a municipality adopts the International Building Code, it also adopts those parts of other codes referenced by the IBC.
 Often, the plumbing, mechanical, and electric codes are adopted along with the building code.

 The code book itself (2000 edition) totals over 700 pages and chapters include: